81 Tagore Lane, TAG A, #01-11 Singapore 787502 ♦ Reservation : +65 6727 5599

 Becoming a mother can seem daunting, especially when it’s your first baby.
-The fear of becoming a mother coupled with the pain of pregnancy is a scary combination and many mothers can easily feel overwhelmed at times.
+The fear of becoming a mother coupled with the pain of pregnancy is a scary combination, and many mothers can easily feel overwhelmed at times.

-For the first few months of their life, breast milk is the only source of nutrition for your baby so you should take care of your diet first and foremost.
+For the first few months of their life, breast milk is the only source of nutrition for your baby, so you should take care of your diet first and foremost.

 “Can I eat chicken after giving birth?”

 Understandably, you may have endless questions about postnatal foods and diet, but at least today, we’ll address one: can you eat chicken after a C-Section?

 Throughout our years of serving new mothers, we have gotten quite a number of requests to exclude chicken in their confinement meals, especially for the first two weeks.

 Some people might question why that is so, while others might already be used to hearing this.
 New moms would normally ask to exclude eggs and chicken from their foods.

 We are aware there has been this debate for generations about whether eggs and chicken are okay to consume after C-section delivery.
 It certainly makes sense that “Can I eat chicken after delivery” is one of the most searched questions by expectant and new mothers on the internet.
 But why?